nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the user input a wrong format of the name, id or tag, a ParseException will be thrown by FindCommandParser and a FindCommand will not be created.

 Step 2.
 The updated list with items that matches the predicate will then be shown to the user.
 If none matches, an empty list will be shown.
 The same procedure above is executed for finding by Id and Tags as well.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The FindCommand also supports finding by multiple names, ids or tags.
-The 3 classes that implement Predicate<Item> takes in a list of string which allows storing of multiple predicates.

 <div>